icerpc/icerpc-csharp/src/IceRpc.Compressor/README.md

 // Create the proxy using the invocation pipeline. var greeter = new GreeterProxy(pipeline);

-// The Compressor interceptor compresses the request payload.
+// The compressor interceptor compresses the request payload.
 It also decompresses the response payload
 // (if it comes back compressed). string greeting = await greeter.GreetAsync(Environment.UserName);
 ```